Pennsylvania Railroad class D16: Production

-73 of the high-drivered D16a subclass were built between 1895–1898, and 6 of class D16 in 1896.
-A slightly revised low-drivered subclass D16b was constructed to the tune of 262 examples between 1900–1908, as well as 12 high-drivered D16c in 1900 and 45 high-drivered D16d between 1900–1910.
+Seventy-three of the high-drivered D16a subclass were built between 1895 and 1898, and six of class D16 in 1896.
+A slightly revised low-drivered subclass D16b was constructed to the tune of 262 examples between 1900 and 1908, as well as 12 high-drivered D16c in 1900 and 45 high-drivered D16d between 1900 and 1910.

 As the American (4-4-0) type was displaced from top-flight service to secondary duties, tractive effort became more important than top speed.
 Large numbers of the high-drivered locomotives were converted to low-drivered; 76 D16a and D16c were converted to subclass D16, while 9 of class D16d were converted to D16b specification; this left only a small number of locomotives with 80-inch drivers.

 Rebuilds

 In 1914, the PRR experimentally rebuilt D16b #178 in the Altoona Shops, giving it a superheater for greater power and efficiency.
 This necessitated replacing the slide-valve equipped cylinders, the lubrication of which was incompatible with the hotter, dryer superheated steam, with piston valves and slightly larger cylinders.
 Steam pressure was reduced by 10 psi to 175 psi.
 Tractive effort increased to 23900 lbf from 20600 lbf.
 The rebuilt locomotive was classified D16sb, the "s" referring to superheat.

 The conversion proving a success, over the next few years 241 locomotives of various D16 sub-classes were converted to D16sb configuration, with 68-inch drivers.
 In addition, a number of high-drivered locomotives were rebuilt; these were classified D16sd.